brennancheung/rust-k8s-start/README.md

 to encode native `struct` objects to and from the actual API calls.

 We just need to describe the `spec` section and we can use `serde`'s `derive` macros to automatically build the serializer and deserializer.
+We will also add `Debug` (for printing) and `Clone` capability for convenience.

-The options it supports is quite sophisticated but we will stick with a simple example of just 2 strings for our use case.
+`serde` supports more sophisticated types like compound types, optional fields, and arrays, but we will stick with a simple example of just 2 strings for our use case.
+You can consult the [serde docs](https://serde.rs/) for more information.

 ```rust
 #[derive(Serialize, Deserialize, Debug, Clone)]